ColinKennedy/nvim2/README_6.md

+Request jumplist support for debugging

+Often when debugging it's useful to step quickly through the code until some area of interest is found.
+Sometimes you realize that you've past the area of interest and are actually now in a different function, with a different call stack.
+If we had `<c-p>`/`<c-o>` to go backwards, we'd be able to effectively retrace the movements of the debugger to get to the current point.
+However to use `<c-p>`/`<c-o>`, (Neo)vim requires cursor positions to be added to the jump list.

 - Python navigation textobjects ]k ]c etc are missing

 - Merge - https://github.com/danymat/neogen/pull/158
 - Merge - https://github.com/nvim-treesitter/nvim-treesitter/pull/5755
 - Merge - https://github.com/rcarriga/nvim-dap-ui/pull/309
+ - Fix the gross stuff that I forgot to clean in this PR
+ - nvim-dap-ui PR - note to self - need to check if parser is installed with vim.inspect(require "nvim-treesitter.info".installed_parsers())

 - ZoomWinToggle loses my place in terminal-normal mode.
 Annoying!
  - Check on: https://github.com/akinsho/toggleterm.nvim/issues/516